 They are some of the nicest people I’ve ever met.
 When you walk down the road school kids when giving you a high-five knowing you were a visitor.
 Always happy and smiling even though they have very little.
 It’s a fantastic place.

 What are some of the challenges Marshallese face in the future?

 Global warming and climate change are the greatest risks, with rising sea levels of around 7mm a year for the last 20 years.

 The Marshall Islands is a developing country – food is expensive and very little is grown locally.
 They live on a westernized diet which causes diabetes as much of their food is flown in.
-Chicken and rice are sea freighted and are a major part of the diet, vegetables are flown in so they become very expensive – the price of broccoli is what you would expect to pay for a good cut of steak
+Chicken and rice are sea freighted and are a major part of the diet, vegetables are flown in so they become very expensive – the price of broccoli is what you would expect to pay for a good cut of steak.

 Most of the old schools were falling apart and unsafe.
 The school infrastructure they now have is far more durable and able to withstand environmental conditions.
-We can confidently say even though coral aggregate was used with a high salt content there will be no damage to the concrete or structural integrity for generations of students.
+We can confidently say that even though coral aggregate was used with a high salt content there will be no damage to the concrete or structural integrity for generations of students.
 Over time, access to a good educational facility will hopefully help create a better economy and raise their standard of living.

 About the author: Pete Renshaw is the Business Development Director at Pultron and serves as the Chief Technical Officer for Mateenbar Limited.
 He has over 25 years of experience working with pultruded composite product development.